Here are testimonials to our work, by category of endorser. All endorsements should be understood as from individuals, not any other entities.

 “Much effort has been put into making government more transparent, and the success of this effort is apparent in the amount of information that is now publicly accessible.
 Just because something is visible, however, does not mean that it is seen.
 Once upon a time, beat reporters did the heavy lifting that made the visible seen, but in recent years cutbacks in funding have reduced the number of beat reporters available for this work, and editorial bias (both real and perceived) has caused average citizens to wonder whether they’re getting all the information they really need.
 Public Data Ferret fills an important niche in this changing ecosystem.
 It provides links to numerous sources of public data, highlights important information, and provides short, no-nonsense summaries.
 For readers, it serves as an important supplement (and occasional corrective) to traditional media.
 For pundits, it serves as an excellent source of idea fodder, especially for stories with local relevance and appeal.
 In short, it has become for public data what news aggregators are for the media.”

 –Nathan Azinger, student, martial arts instructor, Canada.

 “I encountered Public Data Ferret by following through on links to two different subjects that I am particularly familiar with: a report on a scientific analysis of costs and benefits in cancer treatments and an investigative journalism piece on the awarding of course credits at universities.
 In both cases, Public Data Ferret (PDF) had mined available online information (scientific articles and audit reports, respectively), followed up with investigation of the public information, and translated the information into language understandable to the general reader.
-There’s a vast array of information on the internet that is of critical interest to the public and a corresponding great need for someone to uncover and make accessible that information in an unbaised way.
+There’s a vast array of information on the Internet that is of critical interest to the public and a corresponding great need for someone to uncover and make accessible that information in an unbiased way.
 I think PDF has made substantial inroads in this process.”

 –B. Jagadeesh, ex-graduate student, researcher, Seattle area